Does Working From Home Improve Mental Health — and Who Benefits Most?

 What does this mean?

 Employees with weaker mental health are most sensitive to long commutes and are more likely to benefit from working from home.
-This is partly because individuals with fragile mental health already struggle to cope with stressful situations.
+This is partly because individuals with weaker mental health already struggle to cope with stressful situations.

 Meanwhile, employees with strong mental health are less sensitive to both commuting and the location of their work tasks.
 For them, the impact of changed work conditions on mental health is less pronounced.